mkramlich/latlearn/README.md

 https://codeberg.org/grogsynlog42/LatLearn

 --------------------
 NOTE: On 2026 Jan 3 the author migrated LatLearn's master public repo to Codeberg.
-The old GitHub repo will be left up for a while but no further updates or released are planned there.
+The old GitHub repo will be left up for a while but no further updates or releases are planned there.
 --------------------

 This is a simple instrumentation API and library for Golang software.
 For measuring and reporting the latency performance of code.
 Across arbitrary spans.
 Spans that you name with simple strings.